TedHusted/awake/awake.md/awake.md

 ***

-After the investor call, Ravi takes a deep breath, and says: “That could have gone better.”
+After the investor call, Ravi takes a deep breath.
+“That could have gone better.”

 Ravis is with Emma, Adrian, and Walter Rogers, the CFO, in the Pulse conference room with the horseshoe table.